Student-centric advice and objective recommendations

 Pell Grants at Roseman University of Health Sciences

-22%% of students at Roseman University of Health Sciences receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+22% of students at Roseman University of Health Sciences receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Roseman University of Health Sciences.